-Prior to the CDS-5, chromosome spreading required different and unconventional testing methods including flaming, wet slides, dry slides, etc. It was difficult to predict metaphase quality due to inconsistent environments.
+Prior to the CDS-5, chromosome spreading required different and unconventional testing methods, including flaming, wet slides, dry slides, etc., and it was difficult to predict metaphase quality due to inconsistent environments.
 The Lab staff often asked the maintenance department to increase or decrease the lab’s humidity or temperature depending on the weather outside.
 These unpredictable test environments and conditions created undependable test data.

-The resulting technological innovation is used in Mayo’s Cytogenetic Lab.
-The Lab has seven CDS-5 units.
+The resulting technological innovation is used in Mayo’s Cytogenetic Lab, which now has seven CDS-5 units.
 On average, about 300 microscope slides and coverslips are processed daily with each unit.

 The CDS-5 is patented for both its method of drying and its ergonomic design.
 Its unique features include:

 - Arm ports that allow users to prepare slides in the workspace without interrupting its conditions.